 Ebola disease caused by Bundibugyo virus, Democratic Republic of the Congo & Uganda

 The Bundibugyo virus disease (BVD) outbreak in the Democratic Republic of the Congo continues to evolve rapidly, with sustained transmission and increasing numbers of reported cases.
-As of 17 June, a cumulative of 896 confirmed cases, including 232 deaths, have been reported from the Democratic Republic of the Congo.
-As of 18 June, Uganda has reported 19 confirmed cases including two deaths, as well as one probable case who has died.
+As of 1 July, a cumulative of 1460 confirmed cases, including 452 deaths, have been reported from the Democratic Republic of the Congo.
+As of 2 July, Uganda has reported 20 confirmed cases including two deaths, as well as one probable case who has died.
+In addition, on 24 June 2026, French authorities notified WHO of a laboratory-confirmed case of Ebola disease caused by Bundibugyo virus in a medical doctor returning from the Democratic Republic of the Congo.
 In Uganda, the outbreak remains epidemiologically linked to transmission originating in the Democratic Republic of the Congo, with evidence of both imported infections and secondary transmission among contacts and healthcare workers.
-Uganda has not reported any new cases since 5 June 2026.
+Uganda has not reported any new cases since 21 June 2026.
 National authorities in the two affected countries, in collaboration with WHO and partners, are implementing an extensive set of response measures.
 A regional preparedness and prioritization framework continues to guide readiness activities across the African Region.

 Outbreak Timeline